 Austin: For starters, thank you so much for taking the time to speak with me today.
 Would you mind briefly introducing yourself to acquaint readers with your work?

-Guiti: Amongst other things, I am the Co-Founder of Startup Wonder—an educational, experiential-based program that aims to provide youth with an immersive, context-based approach to learning.
+Guiti: Among other things, I am the Co-Founder of Startup Wonder—an educational, experiential-based program that aims to provide youth with an immersive, context-based approach to learning.

 We work mostly with K-12 youth who have an idea.
 Most of our participants have some sort of interest in the tech industry or entrepreneurship, though many are still finding out what it is they really want to do.
 Our focus is to both teach and introduce young minds to technology and coding, as well as how to brainstorm and how to create a successful pitch.